worldbank/DIMEwiki/Topics/Checklists/README.md

 ## Edit a checklist
 To edit a checklist you must have a GitHub account.
 If you do not have one, create one for free [here](https://github.com/join).

-To edit the checklist go to [the checklist folder](https://github.com/worldbank/DIMEwiki//Topics/Checklists/checklists) (KB: This link won't work until this branch is merged) and click the checklist that you want to edit.
-On the wiki you can find the name of the checklist at the bottom of the checklist (KB: I will add this if we decide for this).
+To edit the checklist go to [the checklist folder](https://github.com/worldbank/DIMEwiki/tree/master/Topics/Checklists/checklists) and click the checklist that you want to edit.
+On the wiki you can find the name of the checklist at the bottom of the checklist.

 If you are familiar with GitHub you can clone this repository and edit this file on your computer, but an easier way would be to update it in the browser.
 To do that, click the pen icon above the file next to the buttons _raw_, _blame_ and _history_.